erwinhenraat/Gelactic_Ricochet/README.md

 ![gameplay](./Assets/2d/readme_content/screen.png)

-A work in progress game development project. hoi
+A work in progress game development project. hoi lol

 Students at Mediacollege Amsterdam can contribute in Module M7.